Transcription at university – Interview with a marketing student

 Katja is 22 years old and is studying International Communication & Media in Germany.
-She knows quite a bit about interview transcription.
+She knows quite a bit about interview transcription at university.
 We asked her why there is so much transcription work to be done in her studies, and how she found a way around it.

 Katja, tell us who you are and what you do